EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 # Features / Fixed issues - EPPlus 8
 ## Version 8.0.0
 ### Features
+* Added IsEmpty() method on ExcelRange.
+Can test for value, comments, threaded comments and formulas.
 * Override borders in Adjacent cells in BorderAround method.

 ### Fixed issues